A project of the Partnership for a New American Economy

 Number of jobs created by DREAM act by 2030

 California is also known to many outsiders as a crucial hub of American scientific advancement, thanks to its preeminent state university system, which includes schools like University of California- Berkeley, ranked consistently by US News and World Report among the top five graduate-level engineering programs in the country.
 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For California, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost two in five students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For California, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 almost two in five students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost 57 percent of students earning engineering PhDs from California schools in recent years were noncitizens.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2009)